Leadership in the Public Sector Awards 2018

 Creating sustainable environments has positive outcomes not only for our shared natural environment, but for the community at large.
 This award recognises and celebrates innovative initiatives that achieve long-term sustainability outcomes, by supporting and empowering Victorian communities to live a more sustainable life and/or creating sustainable environments.

-FINALIST: Wyndham Solar City (Wyndham City Council)
+WINNER: Wyndham Solar City (Wyndham City Council)

 Facing a range of future environmental challenges, including rising energy demands and risks to the natural iconic landscape, the Wyndham City Council designed the Wyndham Solar City project.
 By reducing energy use and greenhouse gas emissions through the large-scale roll out of Solar Photovoltaics (PV) across the council buildings, over $4 million will be saved in energy costs over the next 20 years.